Free World (magazine)

 Starting with its first issue, Free World was billed as "A Monthly Magazine Devoted to Democracy and World Affairs."
-The month prior to the opening of the United Nations Conference on International Organization in April 1945, the Free World tagline was changed to "A Non-Partisan Magazine Devoted to the United Nations and Democracy."
+The month prior to the opening of the United Nations Conference on International Organization, in April 1945, the Free World tagline was changed to "A Non-Partisan Magazine Devoted to the United Nations and Democracy."
 In October 1945, as the UN Charter went into effect, it became simply "A Monthly Magazine for the United Nations."
 Despite this title, and the extensive involvement of many editors and writers in the establishment of the new international organization, Free World was never formally connected with the United Nations.

-Attracting ministers and diplomats from across the nearly fifty original UN Member States, by the start of 1946 Free World published in eight different editions in four languages: American, Mexican, French, Chilean, Chinese, Greek, Puerto Rican, and Uruguayan; Russian, Swedish, Czechoslovakian, Italian, Arabic, and British editions were "in preparation" throughout the last year of publication.
+Attracting ministers and diplomats from across the nearly fifty original UN Member States, by the start of 1946, Free World published in eight different editions in four languages: American, Mexican, French, Chilean, Chinese, Greek, Puerto Rican, and Uruguayan; Russian, Swedish, Czechoslovak, Italian, Arabic, and British editions were "in preparation" throughout the last year of publication.
 Following the final issue of Free World in December 1946, Dolivet launched a new magazine called United Nations World, its first issue appearing in February 1947 (if not earlier).
 He abandoned that venture in 1950, having returned to France in 1949 and subsequently being banned from reentering the United States upon suspicion of having ties to Communism.
 United Nations World lasted under different editorship until 1953.